|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 Hamodia, click here.
 For the article I wrote about her in Yated Ne'eman, click here.

-Great news!
-Couple, both donated a kidney to a stranger!!
-First the wife - Baila Teitelbaum, 37 years old,
+HUSBAND AND WIFE both donated a kidney to a stranger!!
+First the wife - Baila Teitelbaum, 37 years

 couple of blocks away at a fish store, seeking kidney donors.
 Then, her husband, Aaron, 43 years old, donated a